mariobx/AtherisLiteLLM/README.md

   - `-d`, `--debug`: Enable verbose logging.
   - `-sm`, `--smell`: Filter out low-maintainability code using Radon.
   - `-w`, `--workers`: Number of concurrent generation threads.
+  - `-tt`, `--test-threshold`: Threshold for filtering out code used for testing to save on tokens (default: `1.1` which disables the filter).
+Higher values filter less code, lower values filter more.

 # Examples:
   1. **Clone from a URL to default Downloads directory:** \